 7. Evidence must be presented that the couple met in person within the past two years before the petition was filed.

-Can an applicant request an earlier visa appointment?
+Can an applicant request an earlier appointment?

-If an applicant wishes to advance the visa interview appointment, he/she should write the US Embassy in Manila or call the Immigrant Visa Call Center to request an earlier appointment.
-Please note, however, that early appointment requests will be approved on a case to case basis (i.e., aging out cases, or in cases involving personal or medical emergencies),and only if K-1 Fiance (e) Visa interview slots are available.
+If an applicant wishes to advance the interview appointment, he/she should write the US Embassy in Manila or call the Immigrant Call Center to request an earlier appointment.
+Please note, however, that early appointment requests will be approved on a case to case basis (i.e., aging out cases, or in cases involving personal or medical emergencies),and only if K-1 Fiance (e) interview slots are available.

 No, it does not.
-The K1 visa is a non-immigrant visa, which allows the holder to stay in the United States on a temporary basis.
+The K1 is a non-immigrant document, which allows the holder to stay in the United States on a temporary basis.
 After the marriage takes place, the alien spouse must contact the USCIS to obtain conditional permanent residence status.
 The Filipino spouse may apply for removal of the conditional status and become a lawful permanent resident after two years.

 What should the Filipino fiancé(e) do upon entry into the United States?

 The Filipino fiancé(e) has 90 days from admission into the United States to marry his/her petitioner.
-The K1 visa does not allow the bearer to marry anyone other than the petitioner.
+The K1 does not allow the bearer to marry anyone other than the petitioner.
 After the marriage, the couple must contact us and file for an Adjustment of Status or the legal status in the United States will be lost.

 A common basis for refusal is a prior marriage for the beneficiary or the petitioner that has not been legally terminated.
 There is no divorce in the Philippines.
 A consular officer will only accept a death certificate or a court ruling of annulment or of presumptive death as evidence that a Filipino marriage has been terminated.
 An American may terminate a Filipino marriage through a U.S. divorce.